 Students must complete the Introduction to Online Learning (free) course prior to starting the curriculum to maximize their opportunity for success in an online study environment.

 5. Is tuition assistance available?

-Trinity Health nurses may compete for a Trinity scholarship for RN-BSN completion, if their individual member organization participates in the scholarship program.
+Trinity Health nurses may compete for a Trinity scholarship for RN-BSN completion, if their individual mission organization participates in the scholarship program.
 Check with your respective Human Resources Department for further information related to specific tuition assistance benefits from your institution.